SASS vs LESS: What to Choose?

 SASS vs LESS

-On the off chance that you plan on being in the realm of web development, it’s a smart thought to be knowledgeable in one of the two pre-processors (SASS & LESS), if not the two of them.
+On the off chance that you plan on being in the realm of web development, it’s a smart idea to be knowledgeable in one of the two pre-processors (SASS & LESS), if not both of them.

 Both Sass and LESS are integrated into a CSS framework for browsers to read.
 Regardless of anything else, they have plenty of likenesses.